eiroljan/perfils/README.md

-# FHSIS Mobile Version Open Source Code V3 ⚛️ 🚀
+# Perfil Web Version Open Source Code V3 ⚛️ 🚀
 # React Authentication using Firebase (new API v9)

 Open Source Code with React ⚛️ and Firebase 🔥designed to quickly spin up a fully functional admin dashboard with authentication, authorization, Realtime Database / Firestore, built-in CI/CD and more.
 We're using up to date industry standards and offline-first approach and next-gen technologies like React, Firebase/Firestore V9, Workbox and Service Workers.